 Adobe Premiere Pro (AI Features)

-Adobe has been embedding AI into Premiere Pro aggressively over the past two years.
-The current feature set includes Generative Extend (which fills gaps in footage), Text-Based Editing (similar to Descript's transcript approach), automatic scene detection, enhanced speech-to-text, and AI-powered colour matching across clips.
+Adobe Premiere Pro has been embedding AI aggressively over the past two years.
+The current feature set includes Generative Extend (filling gaps in footage), Text-Based Editing (similar to Descript's transcript approach), automatic scene detection, enhanced speech-to-text, and AI-powered colour matching across clips.
 Adobe Firefly integration is also available for generating still assets within the same workflow.

-For professional video editors who are already in the Adobe ecosystem, these features represent a meaningful upgrade without switching platforms.
-The quality of Premiere's AI output on speech transcription and scene editing is strong, and the integration with After Effects, Audition, and the broader Creative Cloud suite remains an advantage no standalone tool can match.
+For professional editors already in the Adobe ecosystem, these features are a meaningful upgrade without switching platforms.
+The quality of Premiere's AI on speech transcription and scene editing is strong, and the integration with After Effects, Audition, and the broader Creative Cloud suite remains an advantage no standalone tool can match.

 The downside is cost and complexity.
-Adobe Creative Cloud plans that include Premiere Pro start at around $59.99/month.
-For casual creators or small teams, this is a significant investment compared to tools like Descript or CapCut.
+Creative Cloud plans that include Premiere Pro start around $59.99/month.
+For casual creators or small teams, that is a significant investment compared to Descript or CapCut.

 Best for: professional video editors and production teams already using Adobe Creative Cloud who want AI features inside their existing workflow.